Avvale-IA-CICD/AvvaleCPI/MMZ - Cell Iflows/SEDA_Model_-_Single_Queue_-_Restart_and_Discard_MMZ-1.0.1/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
-  This iFlow demonstrates a SEDA (Staged Event-Driven Architecture) model with a single queue.
-It processes messages through multiple steps, handling exceptions, retries, and message discarding based on a maximum retry count.
-The flow begins with an HTTPS call, then utilizes JMS queues to move messages between integration processes representing different steps.
-Exception subprocesses log any errors which occur asynchronously.
+  This iFlow implements a SEDA (Staged Event-Driven Architecture) pattern using a single JMS queue.
+It receives messages via HTTPS or JMS, processes them in multiple steps (Step 1, Step 2, Step 3), and sends the processed messages to the receiving queue.
+The iFlow includes error handling with retry and discard mechanisms.

 - **Involved systems with Adapters Type and Endpoint Type**
   - Postman - HTTPS - EndpointSender